15 Foods Anti-Aging Experts Eat Every Day

 Bread

-Shutterstock 1239843913
+shutterstock 1239843913

 “I know many people cut bread out of their diets as they age, but the carbs in bread help power me through my high level of physical activity, says Rosenbloom.
 “Bread also provides dietary fiber, B vitamins, and iron.
 I like getting vitamins and minerals from foods instead of supplements.
 I enjoy both whole grains and enriched grains for variety.”